 If you double-clicked on 'Line1', you can close the Structure Inspector.
 Now only 'Line1' is shown.
 Resize the track vertically by dragging the bottom of the track header.
 Zoom the timeline using Ctrl-drag on the timeline.
 You can make the line shorter or longer by dragging the right edge of the timeline:

-Hint: if you press '+' the track is automatically zoomed to fill the workspace.
+Hint: if you double-click inside the track header, the track is automatically zoomed to fill the workspace.

 Click on to open the chord progression browser.
 Select a progression, and drop it on the Master Track as shown here: